wbabik/Practical_computing/Class_6/Class_6.md

 #### Exercise 4

-Modify script `epidemy2.sh` from the previous class so that it saves in file `June_difficult_cases.txt` names of all files that contain difficult cases (complications or death) diagnosed in June2021.
+Modify script `epidemy2.sh` so that it saves in file `June_difficult_cases.txt` names of all files that contain difficult cases (complications or death) diagnosed in June2021.
 Save the modified script as `epidemy3.sh`.
 How many files were there. **Tip**: it's a good idea to test the script on a portion of data (e. g., files `pacjent11*.txt`) as searching through all 20,112 files will take a while.

 ---